tejohnso/mongo-auth/README.md

    bcrypt

 Express dependencies:
-   session handling with mongodb as the session store (eg: connect-session-mongo) request.sessionStore should exist and should contain a _db object
+   session handling with mongodb as the session store (eg: connect-session-mongo)
+   request.sessionStore should exist and should contain an object named _db

 To use:
    Pass a configuration object to mongo-auth otherwise defaults will be used.